Right or Wrong (Stealers Wheel album)

-Right or Wrong is the third and final studio album by Scottish folk rock/rock band Stealers Wheel released in 1975 by A&M Records.
+Right or Wrong is the third and final studio album by Scottish folk rock/rock band Stealers Wheel released in March 1975, by A&M Records.

 Critical reception

 In a Cashbox magazine review, the writers of the magazine wrote Gerry Rafferty and Joe Egan "show enormous musical diversity in their lyrics and music in this album".
-Record World stated it is "comprised predominantly of soft-paced pleasers ideal for both FM and pop play".
+Record World stated it is "comprised [sic] predominantly of soft-paced pleasers ideal for both FM and pop play".
 Billboard magazine states Egan and Rafferty "have surrounded themselves with a more 'commercial' backdrop, using strings and an overall more electric backup than on prior efforts", noting it is "more likely to appeal to the average consumer".